etalab-ia/knowledge-base/_sources/piaf/reader/report_january.md

 Due to this bug, we changed the parameters that we studied.
 See test set up.

 ### Test set up
-The configurations of the Pipeline that are tested are the following :
+The configurations of the Pipeline that are tested are the following:
 ```
 "k_retriever": [1,5,20,50,100],
 "k_title_retriever" : [10], # must be present, but only used when retriever_type == title_bm25